denis-stepanov/esp-ds-system/README.md

 	0000007974: System clock set: 2020/10/08 23:30:50
 	Current time: 2020/10/08 23:30:50

-For detailed information and examples, see Wiki pages.
+For detailed information and examples see Wiki pages.